This blog may contain affiliate links. Read our disclosure policy for more info.

 The lady who drove us had two teenagers with her.
 None of them spoke a word of English.
 Using google translate we communicated with them a little and 20 minutes later we were in Chile Chico.
-We thanked them profusely and they were on there way.
+We thanked them profusely and they were on their way.

 I couldn’t believe it!
 What nice people!

-First, the other traveler who let us take the first ride, and then with the nice lady who drove us all the way to Chile Chico – we had a very lucky day!
+First, the other traveler who let us take the first ride, and then the nice lady who drove us all the way to Chile Chico – we had a very lucky day!

 What was a terrible morning with no food, no transport, and a lack of information turned out to be just fine in the end.
-We were too exhausted from our journey to continue on so we found a nice place to stay the night and enjoyed Chile Chico for the next two days.
+We were too exhausted from our journey to continue so we found a nice place to stay the night and enjoyed Chile Chico for the next two days.